opendatacube/datacube-core/docs/ops/indexing.rst

+.. highlight:: console

 .. _indexing:

 Loading Data into your Data Cube
 ================================

 Once you have the datacube software installed and connected to a database, you can start to load in some data.
 This step is performed using the **datacube** command line tool.

 When you load data into the Data Cube, all you are doing is recording the existence and detailed metadata about the data into the **database**, none of the raw data itself is copied or moved or transformed.
 This is therefore a relatively fast and lightweight process.

 Prerequisites for Indexing Data